ElzevanderWerf/LoLa/ImprovementsReport.md

 I added a new abstract syntax tree manipulation mode to the function `transfer` in `TransProp.hs`, called `MSimplify`.
 The function `simplify` builds a tree of possible simplification sequences, based on a large set of logic laws from the module `TransLogicLaws` in `TransLogicLaws.hs`.
 These laws are realized as `Prop -> Prop` functions and are based on a list of logical equivalences, taken from the book *Mathematical Methods in Linguistics* by Partee et al. (1990), and an additional few of my own (TODO right?).
 The formula nodes in this tree of possible simplifications are optimized (with `optimize`) and linearized into language, and the shortest of these translations is returned.

 ## Ranta-like conversions
 1. inSituWithoutKind) In-situ quantification for quantifiers without a kind predicate is added to avoid bad translations such as *for all x, x is even* (better is *everything is even*).
+Code lines for this conversion are commented with "for inSituWithoutKind".
     - In `Prop.gf`, I added the following abstract functions:

 			Everything_IUniv : Ind ;